-Most likely you use the Wi-Fi router supplied by an ISP.
-And if you don’t there’s a good chance it’s a consumer model from a popular brand like Netgear, D-Link, Belkin or Asus.
-This makes a hacker’s job much easier because a single security exploit could be used to compromise millions of identical ones.
+Most likely, you use the Wi-Fi router supplied by your internet service provider (ISP).
+And if you don’t, there’s a good chance it’s a consumer model from a popular brand like Netgear, D-Link, or Asus.
+This makes a hacker’s job much easier because they only have to exploit the security of a single router to compromise millions of identical ones.

-- Accessing the router’s administrative settings
+Accessing the router’s administrative settings

-Typically the management controls are viewed with a web browser using either a URL (some Netgear models use routerlogin.net, for example) or an IP address (i.e. https://192.168.1.1.
+Typically, the management controls are viewed with a web browser.
+This will either be through a URL (some Netgear models use routerlogin.net, for example) or an IP address, i.e. https://192.168.1.1.

-The default login details will be printed on the router itself or in the manual.
+The default login details will be printed on the router itself, or in the manual.

-Some routers may offer a software utility, but this can be limited to a few of the most common controls for basic setup so it’s usually best to go through the web interface.
+Some routers may offer a software utility, but this can be limited to a few of the most common controls for basic setup, so it’s usually best to go through the web interface.

 Change the administrator login

-As always, it’s a good idea to use a password manager so you can have a long and complex code without having to write it down or remember it.
+As always, it’s a good idea to use a password manager, so you can have a long and complex code without having to write it down or remember it.

 Disable remote administration

-But this represents a risk as it can be exploited by viruses or used by hackers to get to your router controls (especially dangerous if you haven’t changed the admin password).
-You're unlikely to have much cause to use this feature, so save yourself potential trouble and disable it.
+But this represents a risk as it can be exploited by viruses or used by hackers to get to your router controls.
+This is especially dangerous if you haven’t changed the admin password.
+You're unlikely to have much cause to use this feature, so you should save yourself any potential trouble and disable it.

 Update the router firmware

-Manufacturers will deploy updates to patch security holes and provide new features so you should grab the latest version as soon as possible.
+Manufacturers will deploy updates to patch security holes and provide new security features, so you should grab the latest version as soon as possible.

 Limit administrative access to wired connections

-This means that anyone who wanted to mess with your network hub would have to be plugged directly in with an ethernet cable, rather than being able to sit outside on the Wi-Fi.
+This means that anyone who wanted to mess with your network hub would have to be plugged directly in with an ethernet cable, rather than being able to sit outside on the Wi-Fi on a mobile device.